 With the Malaysian Qualifications Framework in place, students with UK qualifications shouldn't have too many issues explaining these to their employers.
 Higher education providers in the country already recognise the qualification framework of England, Wales and Northern Ireland.

 However, if you do encounter any problems, ENIC-NARIC, with the support of UNESCO, has provided information and resources for recognition purposes in the Asia-Pacific region.

 A minimum of 10 days paid holidays per year have been prescribed by the Malaysian Labour Law.
-While this is fairly low, there are quite a number of religious holidays observed too.
+While this is fairly low, there are 12 public holidays observed every year.

 If you are planning on remaining in Malaysia for more than 182 days in a year, you will be considered a resident under Malaysian tax law.
 This means you will be required to pay taxes.
 To register for a tax number and pay your tax online, visit the Malaysian Inland Revenue Board (IRBM).

 Find out more

 - Discover what it's like to study in Malaysia.